High council (Latter Day Saints): History of high councils

 Later, when other high councils were established in newly formed stakes of the church, the high council of Zion (first Kirtland, then Far West, Missouri and finally Nauvoo, Illinois) took on a role of "presiding" over the lesser high councils.
 (Cases tried in the high councils of outlying stakes were regularly appealed to the high council of Zion.)
 Most Latter Day Saint historians view the high council of Zion as distinct from a stake high council, as there is no "stake" at the "center place" of the tent of Zion.
 During Smith's lifetime, high council members were ordained high priests, but not given any priesthood keys.

 In 1835, Smith created an additional "traveling high council" of twelve men to oversee the missionary work of the church.
 Like many early church leaders including the Three and Eight Witnesses of the Book of Mormon and, initially all church elders, the members of this traveling high council were known as "apostles."
 Later, as this council grew in importance, it became known as the Council or Quorum of the Twelve Apostles, and other church leaders ceased to be called apostles.

 Thomas B. Marsh was the original president of the traveling high council which, in practice, was initially subordinate to the high council of Zion.
 For example, in 1838, when vacancies arose in the traveling high council, it was the presiding high council at Far West which voted on and filled the vacancies.
-Later, as the traveling high council evolved and began to be known as the Quorum of the Twelve Apostles, it acquired equal status with the presiding high council and both were subordinated to the First Presidency.
+Later, as the traveling high council evolved and began to be known as the Quorum of the Twelve Apostles, it acquired equal status with the presiding high council, and both were subordinated to the First Presidency.
 When the high council of Zion was dissolved after the church members were expelled from Missouri, the high council organized at the new church headquarters in Nauvoo, Illinois, where it functioned as the presiding high council of the church, overseeing appeals from high councils in outlying stakes.

 After the 1844 succession crisis, high councils developed differently in the various denominations of the Latter Day Saint movement.

-High councils in The Church of Jesus Christ of Latter-day Saints
+High councils in the Church of Jesus Christ of Latter-day Saints

 Each stake in the Church of Jesus Christ of Latter-day Saints, the largest Latter Day Saint denomination, has a high council consisting of twelve high priests.
-The stake high council assists the presidency of the stake in approving ward and other stake leaders, conducting membership councils, and in communicating to and instructing the leaders of the wards and branches within the stake.
+The stake high council assists the presidency of the stake in approving the calling of stake leaders and some ward leaders, conducting membership councils in certain cases, and communicating to and instructing leaders of wards and branches in the stake.